scribe-org/Scribe-Data/README.md

 ### • Road Map [`⇧`](#contents)

-Scribe organizes its issues into a [project board](https://github.com/orgs/scribe-org/projects/1).
-The Scribe road map can be followed in the [project board](https://github.com/orgs/scribe-org/projects/1) where we list the most important issues along with their priority, status and an indication of which sub projects they're included in if applicable.
+The Scribe road map can be followed in the organization's [project board](https://github.com/orgs/scribe-org/projects/1) where we list the most important issues along with their priority, status and an indication of which sub projects they're included in (if applicable).

 ### • Data Edits [`⇧`](#contents)